karottenreibe/karottenreibe.github.com/_posts/2009-10-25-jeweler-interlude.markdown

 {% endhighlight %}

-This also means that rake-compiler tasks must be set up after the Jeweller tasks.
+This also means that rake-compiler tasks must be set up after the Jeweler tasks.

-## Fixing Some Quirks ##
+## Fixing the GemSpec Version ##

+(**UPDATE:** This is a simpler solution.
+The one posted previously works as well, but this is less invasive)

 {% highlight ruby %}
-task :build => :gemspec
+$gemspec.version = jeweler_tasks.jeweler.version
 {% endhighlight %}

 This fixes an issue in the interaction of rake-compiler and Jeweler.
-Rake-compiler needs the gemspec to have a version, but Jeweller will only store the current version in the gemspec if certain tasks are called, e.g.
+Rake-compiler needs the gemspec to have a version, but Jeweler will only store the current version in the gemspec if certain tasks are called, e.g.
 ` gemspec `.

-Else native building will fail with
+If not applied, native building will fail with

     Version required (or :noversion)